Dionne Edwards

 Dionne Edwards is a British filmmaker and screenwriter, of mixed Jamaican and Nigerian heritage, best known for her short film We Love Moses.

 Early life

-Whilst growing up Edwards spent time in the foster care system.
+While growing up Edwards spent time in the foster-care system.
 Edwards studied film and TV production at the University of Westminster, following which she spent a year working at Working Title Films as a Working Title Action!
 Intern.
-Missing out on a place at the National Film and Television School she went on to work for the Rio Cinema in Dalston, East London, whilst continuing to work on her own films.
+Missing out on a place at the National Film and Television School she went on to work for the Rio Cinema in Dalston, East London, while continuing to work on her own films.